Jbleezy/BO1-Reimagined/README.md

 * Removed on Nacht, Verruckt, and Shi No Numa

 #### P.E.S.
+* Added BO3 model and animations
-* If a player has the P.E.S. suit on while taking a different piece of equipment, the player only loses their helmet when taking the equipment (keep the rest of the suit)
+* Players now only lose their helmet when taking different equipment
-* Fixed a bug where players were able to get no weapon in their hand by pressing the gas mask button repeatedly
+* Fixed a bug where players were able to get no weapon in their hand by pressing the P.E.S. helmet button repeatedly
+* Changed name from "P.E.S" to "P.E.S."
+* D-pad now stays highlighted while putting on and taking off the P.E.S. helmet

 #### Semtex
 * Now always cost 250 points to buy (previously costed 130 points after first buy)